upmsi-coaster/qscat-docs/docs/source/users_manual/tabs/automator.rst

       :local:
       :depth: 2

-The automator tab allows the user to automate repetitive tasks directly from the plugin.
+The :guilabel:`Automator` tab allows the user to automate repetitive tasks directly from the plugin.

 Shorelines
 ==========